ChosunOne/merkle_bit/SECURITY.md

 *Our security policy is to avoid leaving the ecosystem worse than we found it.
 Meaning we are not planning to introduce vulnerabilities into the ecosystem.*

 The merkle_bit/starling team and community take all security bugs in merkle_bit/starling seriously.
-Thank you for improving the security of "MY-PROJECT".
+Thank you for improving the security of merkle_bit/starling.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 Report security bugs by emailing the lead maintainer at chosunone@protonmail.com and include the word "SECURITY" in the subject line..